techidaily/site-win11/source/_posts/essential-steps-for-preventing-heat-in-w11-systems.md

 2. In the**System** tab, scroll down and click on**Recovery** .
 3. Under the**Recovery options** section, click on**Go back** .
 Follow on-screen instructions to go back to the previous version of Windows.

  If the option is greyed out, the option is no longer available on your PC.
 Windows disables the Go back recovery option 10 days after the upgrade.
-You can, however, extend the[10 days go-back period to 60 days on Windows 11](https://www.makeuseof.com/windows-11-extend-rollback-period/) using Command Prompt.
+You can, however, extend the [10 days go-back period to 60 days on Windows 11](https://www.makeuseof.com/windows-11-extend-rollback-period/) using Command Prompt.

 ## 9\.
 Perform a System Restore